 Though these regulations pacified the weavers, but only for a short while.

-In 1850, the annual shawl production reached Rs 40 to 50 lakhs and there were about 40,000 to 50,000 workers engaged in the industry.
+In 1850, the annual shawl production reached Rs 40 to 50 lakhs and there were about 40,000 to 50,000 workers engaged in the manufacturing.
 During the second half of the 19th-century, it became a coveted fashion item in England, France and America.
-It was during this time that these shawls became prestigious and the favourite of elites and nobles.
+It was during this time that Kashmiri shawls became prestigious and the favourite of elites and nobles.

-The manufacturing of the shawl happens from what is called pashm, which was obtained from a goat found in western Tibet, Baltistan and Ladakh.
+The manufacturing of the shawl happens from what is called pashm.
+It was obtained from a goat found in western Tibet, Baltistan and Ladakh.
 It was brought to Kashmir via Ladakh.
 The pashm fibre is first removed by combing.
 During winter, it is a protective layer of soft fleece that provides insulation to the goats in the biting cold.
-The Changpas say that only when the winter comes to an end and the goat eats the first new grass that the pashm rises above the surface if the goat’s body and can then be combed out.
+The Changpas say that only when the winter comes to an end and the goat eats the first new grass that the pashm rises above the surface of the goat’s body.
+It can then be combed out.

 The pashm that is combed out is not really clean and has dirt and bodily secretions.
-The women who sift through this raw mixture say that only 35 percent of this is the pure fibre that can be used.
+The women who sift through this raw mixture say that only 35% of this pure fibre can be used.
 Once the hair is combed, the animal’s shaggy coat is then cut with metal shears.
 A few goats are combed at the same time, generally before they head out to their pasture lands.
 They may be again combed in the evening, only if there’s adequate light by the time they return after grazing.